thng4165/Drug-Repurposing/Datasets/README.md

   The following files are produced: ```Test_WDR91_{FP}.RData```

 ### Calculation Similarity Matrix between Drugs and Ligands, Amino Acids, or Peptides
-We calculate molecular similarities using various fingerprint (FP) types to construct features for the model, employing either the Tanimoto or cosine similarity methods.
+We calculate molecular similarities using various fingerprint (FP) types to construct features for the model, employing either the Tanimoto or cosine similarity methods (as specified by ```simType```).

 * Ligands: Similarity matrix between 14 ligands and 9 FP types.
   Rscript file: ```WDR91_similarity_drugs_ligands.R```